maclong9/web-ui/README.md

 - `feat!:` - Major version increment for breaking changes.
 - `feat:` - Minor version increment for new features.
 - `fix:` - Patch version increment for bug fixes.

+### Quick Fixes

+For urgent fixes that need to be pushed to `main` right away, create a PR with the title and merge message including `fix!:` once this is approved and merged, an action will automatically create PRs for `next` and `development` as well.
+This ensures that all of the branches remain up in sync when quick changes are required in the main branch.
+Just make sure that you remember to approve and merge them.

+###

 ## Contributing